 4. Okay, I think I’m alcoholic and I want to quit, what do I do?

 If you’re drinking more than about five drinks a day, you may need a plan to withdraw from alcohol safely.

 After that, you may want to use a combination of support groups and/or medicine to help you stay off alcohol.

-If either the withdrawal or the process of getting medicine or social support feels overwhelming for you, or if you’ve tried doing these things before and they haven’t worked, you might want to go to a rehab to get more intensive help.
+If either the withdrawal or the process of getting medicine or social support feels overwhelming for you, or if you’ve tried doing these things before and they haven’t worked, you might want to go to a specialist or rehab to get more intensive help.

 5. How can I safely withdraw from alcohol?

 But remember, the lines are where you have a 50-50 chance.
 You don’t want a 50-50 chance of going into major alcohol withdrawal, or even a 25-75 chance, so you need to be way below the lines.
 An addictionologist I talked to recounts seeing the odd patient develop severe withdrawal coming off a three drink a day habit.
 Unless you are drinking a truly miniscule amount of alcohol, there’s no reason not to err on the side of caution and treat the situation as having withdrawal potential.

 Alcohol withdrawal can start as early as 6 hours after the last drink, usually peaks around 3-4 days after the last drink, and can last up to a week.
 Symptoms of minor to moderate alcohol withdrawal are: feeling shaky, feeling anxious, sweating, vomiting, fast heart rate, trouble sleeping.
 Symptoms of major alcohol withdrawal include those plus confusion/disorientation, hallucinations, seizures, and sometimes death.

 If you’re at risk of alcohol withdrawal, you have a few choices.